fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/Get-AzureRmServiceBusNamespaceAuthorizationRule.md

 ```

 ### -ResourceGroup
-Specifies the name of the resource group.
+The name of the resource group.

 ```yaml
 Type: String